haeusser/learning_by_association/README.md

 export PYTHONPATH=/path/to/learning_by_association:$PYTHONPATH
 ```

-Copy the file `semisup/data_dirs.py.template` to `semisup/data_dirs.py`, adapt the paths and .gitignore this file.
+Copy the file `semisup/tools/data_dirs.py.template` to `semisup/tools/data_dirs.py`, adapt the paths and .gitignore this file.

-If you use the code, please cite the paper "Learning by Association - A versatile semi-supervised training method for neural networks."
+If you use the code, please cite the paper "Learning by Association - A versatile semi-supervised training method for neural networks" or "Associative Domain Adaptation":
 ```
 @string{cvpr="IEEE Conference on Computer Vision and Pattern Recognition (CVPR)"}
-@InProceedings{haeusser-cvpr17,
+@InProceedings{haeusser-cvpr-17,
-  author = 	 "P. Haeusser and A. Mordvintsev and D. Cremers", title = 	 "Learning by Association - A versatile semi-supervised training method for neural networks", booktitle = cvpr, year = 	 "2017", titleurl = {haeusser_cvpr_17.pdf}, keywords = {semi-supervised, deep learning, neural networks, association}, }
+  author = 	 "P. Haeusser and A. Mordvintsev and D. Cremers", title = 	 "Learning by Association - A versatile semi-supervised training method for neural networks", booktitle = cvpr, year = 	 "2017",
+}

+@string{iccv="IEEE International Conference on Computer Vision (ICCV)"}
+@InProceedings{haeusser-iccv-17,
+  author = 	 "P. Haeusser and T. Frerix and A. Mordvintsev and D. Cremers", title = 	 "Associative Domain Adaptation", booktitle = iccv, year = 	 "2017",
+}
 ```

-For questions please contact Philip Haeusser (haeusser@cs.tum.edu) or Alexander Mordvintsev (moralex@google.com).
+For questions please contact Philip Haeusser (haeusser@cs.tum.edu).